FOURTH & FIFTH GRADE

 Fourth and Fifth Grade students demonstrate their understanding of the writing process; prewriting, drafting, revising, editing and publishing.
 Students continue to utilize these skills for a variety of purposes, especially learning.
 Students create poetry, engage in essay writing, and produce several quarterly projects.
 Students maintain a portfolio of all writing samples to demonstrate growth and proficiency.

 The Social Studies program is designed for students to learn about the different regions, people, and landforms of the United States.
 Colorado History prepares students for a better understanding of Colorado’s history, cultures, symbols and landforms.
 Students discuss current events, read local newspapers, and complete historic journals.
-Fourth and Fifth graders also participate in a history play annually.
+An activity that Fifth graders have done in past years is to participate in a “History Play”